The ‘Rocky Horror Picture Show’ Castle Is a Luxe Hotel Perfect for a Weekend Stay

-Despite its flaws, both in terms of being a less-than-cohesive story and as a problematic portrayal of queer culture, the 1975 film adaptation of The Rocky Horror Picture Show is one of the very first depictions of subversive sexuality — at least in musical form.
-It’s also one of the first true ‘cult films,’ and fans continue to attend midnight screenings around the world even now.
-But did you know that the Rocky Horror castle, technically known as Oakley Court, is currently a luxury hotel with nine bedrooms in the very structure where the “Time Warp” originated?
+The 1975 film adaptation of The Rocky Horror Picture Show is one of the very first depictions of subversive sexuality — at least in horror-musical form.
+It’s also one of the first ‘cult films’ that come to mind, and midnight screenings draw fans from around the world even still.

-Located in Bray, England — just a hop, skip and a jump from London’s Heathrow Airport (about 20 minutes) — this old English manor is where many of the film’s most recognizable scenes were shot, acting as the home of Dr. Frank-N-Furter, also known as “the Frankenstein place.”
+Located in Windsor, England — just a hop, skip and a jump from Heathrow (about 20 minutes) — this quintessential country house is where many of the film’s most recognizable scenes were shot, acting as the home of Dr. Frank-N-Furter, also known as “the Frankenstein place.”

 You’ll no doubt recognize the entryway of Oakley Court, where newly engaged couple Brad and Janet stood dripping wet before they were welcomed inside for the craziest night of their lives.
 There’s also the famous staircase and the room where the dinner scene was filmed.